 After a long day at the beach, you can head to the nearby Sandcastle restaurant for delicious food, a great view of Lake Nokomis, and shade from the hot summer sun.

 See Related: Things to Do in Wayzata, Minnesota

 8. Bde Maka Ska

 Bde Maka Ska (formerly known as Lake Calhoun) is one of the largest lakes in Minneapolis and a part of the city’s Chain of Lakes.
 The lake has three swimming beaches: the Bde Maka Ska 32nd Street Beach, North Beach, and Thomas Beach.

 The unique Dakota name translates to White Earth Lake, referring to the light sands around the lake’s three beaches.
 All three beaches are open for taking a dip, and they guarantee instant refreshment.
-The coastline also offers numerous fun activities for families, including canoeing, kayaking, windsurfing, and paddle boating.
+The coastline also offers family fun activities, including canoeing, kayaking, windsurfing, and paddle boating.

 The lake is circled by a park and several trails for walking tours and biking.
 You can rent beach bikes to enjoy a ride on the nearby biking path.

 There are multiple beach volleyball courts to enjoy a quick game with your friends or family.
 You can also reel in various kinds of fish if you are into fishing, including black crappie, bluegill, hybrid sunfish, and largemouth bass.

-See Related: Best Things to Do in Two Harbors, Minnesota
+See Related: Things to Do in Two Harbors, Minnesota